shivansh-gupta/Assignment1-Presence_Service/readme.md

-The app is deployed using django as web framework and Sqlite3 for the local database.
+Following are the Screenshots of the app running on local system-

 For Registration:
 ![alt-text](https://github.com/shivansh-gupta/Assignment1-Presence_Service/blob/master/screenshots/register.JPG)